Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-If you have a love for books, you may have already considered a career as a librarian, but you might not have thought about working in an elementary, middle or high school setting.
-Libraries are an important part of educational institutions, with approximately 38 percent of all librarians working in schools and another 17 percent working in colleges, according to the United States Bureau of Labor Statistics.
-School librarian is among the top 10 highest paying careers in education, with a salary range between $42,240 and $65,300 per year.
+If you love books, you may have already considered a career as a librarian, but you might not have thought about working in an elementary, middle or high school setting.
+Libraries are an important part of educational institutions.
+About 38 percent of all librarians work in schools and another 17 percent work in colleges, according to the United States Bureau of Labor Statistics.
+School librarian is among the top 10 highest paying careers in education.
+It has a salary range between $42,240 and $65,300 per year.
 To attain this job, candidates must earn a graduate-level degree.

 A School Librarian’s Job Duties